braunerphilipp/GenerativeConjoint/README.md

 ## Citation

-If you use GenerativeConjoint in your research, please cite:
+If you use GenerativeConjoint in your research, please cite the [following preprint](https://arxiv.org/abs/2606.12972) :

 ```
 Brauner, P. (2026).
 From Prompts to Preferences: An Open-Source Platform for Generative AI-Enhanced Conjoint Analysis